Donovin89/Donovin89.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I'm a gradaute student and ICARE trainee at the UNiversity of Maryland Baltimore County, under the Gepgrapgy & Environmental Systems Department.
+I'm a graduate student and ICARE trainee at the University of Maryland Baltimore County, under the Geography & Environmental Systems Department.

 My Environmental & Career Goals